uholeschak/ediabaslib/docs/Build_Bluetooth_D-CAN_adapter.md

 The update can only be initiated if there is a valid application in the adapter.
 When the update via bluetooth is not possible any more, connect the adapter via USB, start the update process and power on the adapter (12V).

 ![](Build_Bluetooth_D-CAN_adapter_UpdateSmall.png)

+# 3V3OUT design problem
+Some DCAN cables have a design mistake and the 100nF capacitor is missing at the 3V3OUT.
+Before adding the recommended capacitor to the 3V3OUT pin there is ca. 400mV of ripple at the 3V3OUT, after adding the cap there is no ripple.

+**From the datasheet:**
+Name: 3V3OUT
+Type: Output
++3.3V output from integrated LDO regulator.
+This pin should be decoupled to ground using a 100nF capacitor.
+The main use of this pin is to provide the internal +3.3V supply to the USB transceiver cell and the internal 1.5 KOhm pull up resistor on USBDP.
+Up to 50mA can be drawn from this pin to power external logic if required.
+This pin can also be used to supply the VCCIO pin.